 It’s Bloomsday.
 I am strolling the streets of Dublin just as the celebration’s namesake, Leopold Bloom, did on this date nearly 100 years ago in James Joyce’s Ulysses.
 Like him, I am taking in the many sights and sounds of Ireland’s storied old capital.
 As a word nerd and language writer, I’m especially listening out […]more

 ‘Bloomsday’ is commemorated throughout the world on June 16, celebrating the day, in 1904, on which the action of James Joyce’s groundbreaking novel Ulysses takes place.
-The word cloud above showcases just a few of the contributions to the English language made by James Joyce in all of his works, not just Ulysses.
-From dreck […]more
+The list below showcases just a few of the contributions to the English language made by James Joyce in all of his works, not just Ulysses.
+From dreck to […]more